Tuesday, June 21, 2016

 Excerpt of Disciples of Fortune

-....The aging Nana Njike knew that the world would come to the end of a phase that would unleash forces of liberation that would greatly offset the prevailing situations in the colonies and mandates in Africa.
+....The ageing Nana Njike knew that the world would come to the end of a phase that would unleash forces of liberation that would greatly offset the prevailing situations in the colonies and mandates in Africa.
 He thought he could do something to ensure that French Camerounians and other Africans take advantage of the expected orientation of world diplomacy and liberate themselves from the yoke of colonialism.
-As a fervent union-nationalist strongly in favor of the reunification of the lands of the former German Kamerun, the aging sage knew that he did not have much time left to mobilize others to continue with the reunification and liberation drive in his absence.
+As a fervent union-nationalist strongly in favor of the reunification of the lands of the former German Kamerun, the ageing sage knew that he did not have much time left to mobilize others to continue with the reunification and liberation drive in his absence.

 When Nana Njike encouraged young French Camerounians and British Cameroonians abroad to form a political party, he knew he was starting a new phase that would change his people’s destiny forever.
-However, he focused more on the Rassemblement Democratique Africain (RDA), a party with organs in most territories of French Sub-Saharan Africa that was in alliance with the French Communist party in the French parliament.
+However, he focused more on the Rassemblement Democratique Africain (RDA), a party with organs in most territories of French Sub-Saharan Africa that was in alliance with the French Communist Party in the French parliament.
 He advised the French Camerounian branch of the RDA to pressure their African counterparts to withdraw from this alliance, demanding that the RDA reorganize itself to look entirely African, with autonomous powers residing with the branches in the various territories.

 At times, Nana Njike was a lone fighter charting waters that bewildered his potential disciples.
 Still, he remained relentless in setting the groundwork for the future political path of the territory.
 To this end, he held discreet talks with the French administration, explaining his noble intentions and actions.
 He reassured them that France and its subjects in Africa would enjoy mutually beneficial ties forever if only they accommodated the political aspirations of his people.